linode/docs/docs/networking/linux-static-ip-configuration.md

 ### Ubuntu

-Applies to 14.04, 16.04 and 17.10.
-See further above for 17.10.
+Applies to 14.04, 16.04 and 17.04.
+[See above](/docs/networking/linux-static-ip-configuration#arch--coreos-container-linux--ubuntu-1710_) for 17.10.
 Add the following to the interface's configuration file:

 {: .file-excerpt }
 /etc/network/interfaces